vcflib/bio-vcf/README.md

 ## Set analysis

+Note: ifilters and special functions have not yet been implemented!
+Use --sfilter-sample and --sfilter for now.

 bio-vcf allows for set analysis.
 With the complement filter, for example, samples are selected that evaluate to true, all others should evaluate to false.
 For this we create three filters, one for all